Guji Megadu - Ethiopia

 In the Cup

 This coffee is an amazingly special coffee, it's the only of its kind produced at Bette Buna this year.
-When hot, the aromatics are floral with a nectarine-like sweetness.
-On the first sip, we are hit with light blueberry and rosewater notes.
-There is a caramelly sweetness which remains as a silky mouthfeel remains on the tongue.
-As it cools, it becomes sweeter with nutty qualities of almond and hazelnut, reminding us of a beautiful sweet-tart cherry and blueberry cobbler.
+When hot, the aromatics are floral with a appley sweetness.
+On the first sip, we are hit with a notes of red grape and strawberry lemonade.
+There is a demerara sugar sweetness and a silky mouthfeel which remain on the tongue.
+As it cools, it the mouthfeel broadens taking on a fresh apple cider quality.
+The finish is soft and sweet, reminding us of ripe plum.
 Overall, this coffee is a sweet, dynamic and delicious treat that is sure to make any morning a little bit more lovely.